 Accrual-basis accounting

-What is an example of accrual basis?
+What is an example of an accrual basis?

 Cash-basis accounting